Fill out this brief form to find your degree today!

 Yes!
 Online FNP programs are available and many offer flexible start dates to accommodate working nurses.
 Programs vary in scope and duration, and some require students to complete clinical hours onsite.
 Online nursing programs are particularly useful for registered nurses who already have experience and want to advance their careers.
 Below are few unique features of online programs and what to expect once enrolled:

 - The majority of the program will be web-based: You need to have a reliable computer and Internet connection to complete courses and to interact with your teachers and peers.
 Chat rooms and forums are an integral part of online study – it’s where you and your classmates can ask questions of each other.

 - You can review your work and lectures or seminars at your convenience.
 This is especially helpful when studying for exams and sitting for your licensing exam.
 The online format allows you to revisit material, at any time you wish.

 - You will complete clinical trials, just as you would if you were in a traditional FNP program.
-The majority of the time, these clinicals are set up by the school.
+Clinicals are often set-up by the school.
 If you are in a large city with multiple medical communities, you may want to ask about where you’ll be placed for clinicals.
-Some programs allow students to put in a request early on in the program, so you don’t end up spending half of your day driving to the medical facility.

 Check us out on Facebook where we post updates, industry news, topics of interest, and so much more!